hidalgopl/hidalgopl.github.io/_posts/2021-06-25-enforcing-best-practices-with-k8s-admission-controller-webhooks.md

 As you probably suspect, we will need to set up HTTP server which has an endpoint accepting and responding in JSON.
 This endpoint will receive AdmisionReview object in JSON, so our responsibility is to unmarshal it into a struct, check whether all needed labels are set and respond with correct boolean under allowed key.

 For reference, [here’s kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#webhook-request-and-response) about expected request and response payloads.
-To avoid writing a lot of boilerplate code, we are going to use excellent [controller-runtime](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/webhook) package, which would do all heavy lifting for us.
+To avoid writing a lot of boilerplate code, we are going to use an excellent [controller-runtime](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/webhook) package, which would do all the heavy lifting for us.

 Our responsibility would be to write only our validating logic.
 We are going to implement Handler interface which looks like this:
 ```go